fjvallarino/monomer/docs/tutorials/02-styling.md

 node `style` [padding 10, paddingR 0]
 ```

-This idea of overriding values in the provided list also applies to regular
+This concept of overriding values in the provided list also applies to regular
-widget configuration.
+widget configuration (the rightmost value takes precedence).

 ## Color

 Besides `textColor`, there are a few configuration options for setting colors:

-- `bgColor`: sets the background color of any widget.
+- `bgColor`: sets the background color of a widget.
 - `fgColor`: sets the foreground color of a widget, although it depends on the
 widget how this color is used.
 For example, slider uses it to render the top
 most layer, to indicate the current value.